 Once suspended under the parachute canopy, your rate of descent will stabilize at approximately 19 ft. per second with a 190 lb.
-(86 kg) body weight based on the National Phantom 26' (Part No. 81001-2) or the National Phantom AeroStar 26' (Part No. 81001-20) in your National 425 pack and harness assembly.
+(86 kg) body weight based on the National Phantom Aerostar 26' (P/N 81001-20) in a National 425 pack and harness assembly.

 Your Parachute is circular in shape after it is fully open.
 There are three (3) mesh covered drive vents located at the rear of the canopy - see diagram below left.
-The drive vents make the canopy steerable and create an air speed of 5 mph to 12 mph (depending upon body weight and altitude) in the direction you are facing.
+The drive vents make the canopy steerable and create an airspeed of 5 to 12 mph (depending upon body weight and altitude) in the direction you are facing.

-The Parachute can be turned to the right by pulling down the right rear riser 6" to 12", the same applies for a left turn.
+The Phantom Aerostar canopy can be turned to the right by pulling down the right rear riser 6" to 12"; the same applies for a left turn.
 A rear riser can most effectively be pulled down by placing fingers between suspension lines as they attach to the connector link on the end of the riser.
-(See diagram above right.)
+(See diagram above right).
 The Parachute will continue turning until the rear riser is released.
 It takes about 8 - 10 seconds to complete a full 360 degree turn.